j4kim/SVGtarien/README.md

 ![Attributes example](http://svgshare.com/i/fq.svg)

-Shapes are drawn using the currents attributes of the program (state).
+Shapes are drawn using the current attributes (state) of the program.
 The position and size of the shape you draw is defined by the last positions you set.
 Before calling a shape function, like `rect` or `line`, you need to set or move the position pointer 2 times.

-The size of the drawing is automatically detect, you can also use the `size(w,h)` method.
+The size of the SVG image is automatically detect, you can also use the `size(w,h)` method to set it.

 ### Rectangles